CozyBrian/QuakerMan/README.md

 # QuakerMan
 QuakerMan is a tweet scheduling bot that allows you to schedule tweets in advance.
-In order to use QuakerMan, you will need to have a Twitter Developer account.
+In order to use QuakerMan, you will need to have a Twitter Developer account and a Firebase account.
 You can apply for a developer account at https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api.

 QuakerMan uses Firebase Firestore as a database to store the tweets that you have scheduled.
 The QuakerMan API offers the following endpoints for interacting with your scheduled tweets: